chen3feng/blade-build/README.md

 [![asciicast](https://asciinema.org/a/o9uQ2uia4OVqghXUid7XSNjv1.svg)](https://asciinema.org/a/o9uQ2uia4OVqghXUid7XSNjv1)

-## News
+## Releases

+The code on the master branch is development version and should be considered as alpha version.
+Please prefer using the version on the tags in your formal environment.
+We will release the verified version on the large-scale internal code base to the tag from time to time.

-* Version 2.0 is released!
+* Version 2.0 is in release candidate!
 It includes the following notable changes:

   * minimal python version 2.7, support python 3
   * Support Java, scala building